dchavezromero/fire_detection/README.md

 ## Integration with the Fire Detection Pipeline

-Trained FFireNet models plug directly into the two-stage pipeline on the `main` branch, where they serve as the every-frame gate.
-Update the path in `config.py`:
+Trained FFireNet models plug directly into the gated pipeline on the `main` branch, where they serve as the every-frame gate.
+Copy the trained folder into the `main` branch's `models/` directory and update the path in `config.py`:

 ```python
 cfg = PipelineConfig(